 It’s taken me a lot longer than it should have to get around to this review.
-The fact that I’ve made it at-all proves that NieR Automata is a game that I can’t really seem to get away from.
-Now, a fair few months after release, I can safely say it’s one of the most intriguing and all-round excellent games to come out in a really long time.
+The fact that I’m still playing NieR Automata is certainly a positive, and now it’s been a few months I can safely say it’s one of the most intriguing and all-round excellent games to come out in a really long time.

 Wipeout: Omega Collection is the remaster of a remaster, and much of the content goes all the way back to the good ol’ days of the PSP.
 There’s tracks here I’ve now played through in four different iterations of the franchise, but the fact that there’s now a Wipeout game on PlayStation 4 is certainly nothing to complain about – especially considering that Studio Liverpool closed back in 2012.
 Although familiar, Wipeout: Omega Collection delivers a further level of refinement to an already masterful series, and that’s pretty great.